APCSLowell/Dice/README.md

 3. Create at least 9 *instances* of the `Die` class
 4. Use `Math.random()` for *all* random numbers in the assignment
 5. Display the total of all the dice and draw the dice with dots or similar marks
-6. Customize the title, header and footer of `index.html`
+6. Personalize the title, header and footer of `index.html`

 Other than that, your dice program doesn't have to work or look like any other.
 Have fun and be creative!